junxit/us-congress-bills-111/metadata.md

 - 2009-02-11 — Introduced in Senate
 - 2009-02-11 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
 - 2009-02-11 — Sponsor introductory remarks on measure.
 (CR S2149-2150)
+- 2009-03-31 — Committee on Banking, Housing, and Urban Affairs.
+Ordered to be reported with amendments favorably.
+- 2009-04-29 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Dodd with an amendment in the nature of a substitute.
+Without written report.
+- 2009-04-29 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Dodd with an amendment in the nature of a substitute.
+Without written report.
+- 2009-04-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 54.